Keen-AI/zap/README.md

 ## Development Roadmap

-There are number of features we want to add to Zap before the 1.0 release:
+There are number of features we want to add to Zap before the 1.0 release.
+In no particular order:

 - tests!
 - more pre-built models